getcellm/cellm/README.md

 - Hosted models from Anthropic, OpenAI, Mistral, and others
 - Local models via Ollama, Llamafiles, or vLLM

-For detailed information about configuring different models, see our documentation on [Local Models](https://docs.getcellm.com/models/local-models) and [Hosted Models](https://docs.getcellm.com/models/hosted-models).
+For detailed information about configuring different models, see our documentation on [local models](https://docs.getcellm.com/models/local-models) and [hosted models](https://docs.getcellm.com/models/hosted-models).

 ## Use cases